Fitzroy Crossing, Western Australia: History

 Fitzroy Crossing received its first bridge in 1935; it was built up into a more substantial structure in 1958.
 However this bridge could be closed for months during the monsoonal summer.
 In 1974 a new bridge was built 3 km south of the crossing, which moved the focus of the settlement from its original site.
+In January 2023, this bridge was heavily damaged and partially collapsed after record floods.
+It was replaced by a larger, sturdier bridge in December 2023.

 The town was gazetted in 1975, but had been shown on maps since 1903.

-Prone to occasional flooding, the town was inundated in 2002, 2011, and 2023 following heavy rain events in the region.
+Prone to occasional flooding, the town was inundated in 2002, 2011, and in 2023 following heavy rain events in the region.

 In 2006, the Fitzroy Crossing Bull Sale, an annual national bull auction with participants from as far away as Queensland, was established.

 In 2009 the only grocery store in the town was demolished after fire destroyed it.
 A new shopping centre was built and opened in 2011.
 Also in 2009, the local school was moved and renamed from Fitzroy Crossing District High School to Fitzroy Valley District High School.

-The local school was closed for two days in 2014 after four children, three of whom were under the age of ten, extensively vandalised the school twice in a week, causing over A$50,000 worth of damage.

-Bayulu Community is nearby 12 km southeast along Great Northern Highway on Gogo Station.